Lulal: Inanna

 Lulal's connection with the goddess Inanna is well attested.
 He appears as her bodyguard in Inanna's Descent to the Netherworld, and is referenced as serving her in battle in another text.
 This association between them has been characterized as "close but unspecified."
-In a single composition he is described as a fetus in Inanna's womb, and birthed by her as a storm demon.
+In a single composition he is described as a fetus in Inanna's womb, and born by her as a storm demon.
 This text is explicitly identified as representing a tradition distinct from that known from Inanna's Descent by Anna Glenn and Jeremiah Peterson.

 Without the divine determinative, the name Lulal could function as an epithet of Inanna's lover, as evidenced by the text Song of the Lettuce.
 In this case it most likely should be understood literary as "syrup man" rather than as a reference to the god.
 Terms related to syrup or honey appear in euphemistic allusions to foreplay in Sumerian erotic poetry.
 Whether Lulal himself could be regarded as a divine lover is uncertain, though it has been proposed that in some cases he could be identified with Dumuzi, well attested in such a role.